Portfolio

 In 2013, Apache sold 1/3 of its interests in Egypt to Sinopec, who maintains a minority interest in the company’s Egyptian operations.

-Excluding the impact of the noncontrolling interest, Egypt accounted for 22% of the company’s 2024 production and 12% of the 2024 year-end estimated proved reserves.
+Excluding the impact of the noncontrolling interest, Egypt accounted for 23% of 2025 production and 12% of 2025 year-end estimated proved reserves.

 For the latest on Apache’s Egyptian operations, please see our quarterly updates and disclosures on the Investors page.